What are Confidence Ratings?

 You will submit confidence ratings weekly through your team reflection.

 For every key result you are a lead or contributor on, your reflection will ask you to submit a confidence rating and an associated comment.
 We suggest that your confidence rating is as honest and realistic as possible and that you include a detailed comment to give your team members more context behind your rating.

 When selecting a confidence rating, you will choose a number on 1-10 scale, with 1-3 being "At Risk", 4-7 being "Has Issues", and 8-10 as "On Track."

 Generally, we think of this meaning:

-But beyond that, your team should sync internally to decide on the specific criteria that your team has for when a goal is At Risk, Has Issues, or On Track.
+Even though confidence ratings are intentionally qualitative and subjective, it is important to get on the same page with your team members when identifying the different meanings of different ratings.
+Your team should sync internally to decide on the specific criteria that your team has for when a goal is At Risk, Has Issues, or On Track.
 Using that criteria, you can be more specific with your ratings.
-For example:

 - If things are going well, but you're worried there might be some upcoming hurdles, or that momentum has slowed, rating your goal with an 8 helps give that context.

 - The goal had issues, and you aren't seeing progress made towards overcoming those issues.
 These aren't blockers yet, but something to be wary of, so you'd rate it a 4.